Anuvab Pal: 2017-present: Established comedian

-In 2024, Anuvab featured in the TV series Freedom at Midnight produced by SonyLIV and created by Bollywood directed Nikhil Advani, playing the controversial Chief Minister of pre-independence Bengal, S Hussein Surawardhy.
+In 2024, Anuvab featured in the TV series, Freedom at Midnight, produced by SonyLIV, and created by Bollywood director Nikkhil Advani, where he played the controversial Chief Minister of pre-independence Bengal, Huseyn Suhrawardy.

-In June 2024, his 16-city UK tour of his new stand-up special The Department of Britishness, (ending with a sold out run at London’s Soho Theatre), earned him recognition, with The Guardian calling him ‘one of the founding fathers of Indian stand-up’ and The Daily Telegraph, in their profile of him, calling him ‘lovably modest’.
+In June 2024, Pal's 16-city UK tour of his new stand-up special The Department of Britishness (ending with a sold out run at London’s Soho Theatre), earned him recognition; The Guardian called him ‘one of the founding fathers of Indian stand-up’ and The Daily Telegraph, in their profile of him, calling him ‘lovably modest’.